tytydraco/yessleep/out/I_met_a_time_traveler_from_the_year_2032_I_think_were_all_in_grave_danger.md

 I wearily sighed.
 Uncle Bryant could read me like a book.
 He’d always excelled at pulling the truth out of people.

 “Okay, so it hasn’t been what I was hoping for.
-The pay isn’t what I wanted and I’ve been putting in long hours just to keep my head above water.
+The pay isn’t what I wanted, and I’ve been putting in long hours just to keep my head above water.
 Even though I just started, they expect my numbers to be similar to everyone else’s.”

 Something soft smacked into my forehead.
 I glanced down just in time to watch a foam football roll to the ground.
 A chorus of elated giggles emanated from the opposite end of the table as my younger cousins sneered at me.